rhenry7/text-rpg-adventure/README.md

-# text-rpg-adventure
+# AI Dungeons & Dragons: text-rpg-adventure

 This is a procedurally generated text based RPG, using Open AI's API.
-It features a character creator, that works with the api to generate a random adventure depending on the players choices.
+It features a character creator and a custom language model designed for DND enviroments that works in tandem with the api to generate a random adventure depending on the player choice and actions.
 Each adventure is unique.